skrysmanski/ssh-env/README.md

 ### Notes
 * ssh-env works the same on Windows, Linux and macOS.
 The only difference is that on Windows you use `ssh-env` instead of `./ssh-env`.
 The rest of this section will use the *Linux style* but it'll work the same way on Windows.
 * ssh-env is completely self-contained and will not create or use any files outside of its directory.
 Thus, you can clone ssh-env as often as you want on your computer - without the copies interfering with each other.
+(Unless you install the data dir globally; see below for more information on this.)

 ## Getting started